snowdj/CodingPuzzles-Python/README.md

 - Yes: To me one of the benefits of learning how to solve the programming puzzles is that you learn to master the most common algorithms which could be used to solve a wide range of problems.
 For those who work on Software Development but did not major in Computer Science when they were in college, perhaps learning these puzzles are even more valuable.
 It is a great training process through which you understand the algorithms not only in theory, but also in practice.
 Personally I feel that when I understand the fundamental stuff better and deeper, I tend to come up with better solutions when facing the problem in real projects.

-So in summary, I would say that you don't need solve the coding puzzles to get your work done when you build a software system, but you probably could do your work better if you study well on these basic coding puzzles.
+So in summary, I would say that you don't necessarily need solve the coding puzzles to get your work done when you build a software system, but you probably could do your work better if you understand well about these basic coding puzzles.

 ## Repo Structure

 - /CodingPuzzles-Python/doc
   - Documents for each problem and solutions
-- Other directories under /CodingPuzzles-Python
+- /CodingPuzzles-Python/source
   - Source code of the problem solutions

 by [Euccas](http://euccas.me)